 What to Do in Las Vegas

-Vegas also has the tallest observation wheel in the world.
-Spend a half-hour riding the High Roller (3545 Las Vegas Blvd.
+Vegas also has the tallest observation wheel in the U.S. Spend a half-hour riding the High Roller (3545 Las Vegas Blvd.
 S.).

 The “Ocean's Eleven” crew celebrated its successful Bellagio (3600 Las Vegas Blvd.
 S.) heist in front of the resort's dancing fountains—a signature Strip spectacle choreographed to lights and music.
 Head inside to smell the flowers at the Bellagio Conservatory, a botanical display that changes its whimsical theme with the seasons and often takes a Lewis Carroll-esque turn down the rabbit hole.